sheldonrampton/recruiter/README.txt

  * build.make: contains the Drupal core version and the reference to this installation profile to recursively build the distribution from scratch.
  * recruiter.make: Holds all components and their exact stable versions.
- * recruiter-dev.make: Holds all components with their continuing verions.
+ * recruiter-dev.make: Holds all components with their continuing versions.
  * drupal-org.make: required for auto-packaging on drupal.org.